Chair in Intercultural Management

 Mouna Sepehri, Executive Vice President for the CEO’s office and Member of the Renault Executive Committee at Groupe Renault, gives us her vision about the intercultural management within Groupe Renault.

 For her, "if we aim to foster the rise of enlightened leaders, it is essential to promote a multicultural and interdisciplinary approach from the very beginning of their training."

 ESCP and Groupe Renault, Co-founders of New Chair for Intercultural Management.

 15 Nov 2017

-Groupe Renault and the ESCP Europe Business School have the pleasure to announce the creation of a Chair in Intercultural Management.
+Groupe Renault and the ESCP Business School have the pleasure to announce the creation of a Chair in Intercultural Management.